vishakha-ramani/inferno-autoscaler/rest-server/README.md

 The default is to run the server in **Stateless** mode.
 Use the optional `-F` argument to run in **Statefull** mode.

+You may then curl API commands (above) to `http://localhost:8080`.

 ### Run in cluster

-- Deploy optimizer server as a deployment in the cluster.
-The deployment yaml file starts the server in a container with the `-F` flag.
+- Deploy optimizer as a deployment, along with a service on port `80`, in name space `inferno` in the cluster.
+(The deployment yaml file starts the server in a container with the `-F` flag.)

     ```bash
     cd $INFERNO_REPO/manifests/yamls
-    kubectl apply -f ns.yaml
     kubectl apply -f deploy-optimizer.yaml
     ```

-- Expose a service.

-    ```bash
-    kubectl expose deploy/inferno-optimizer -n inferno
-    ```

 - Forward port to local host.

     ```bash
-    kubectl port-forward service/inferno-optimizer -n inferno 8080:3302
+    kubectl port-forward service/inferno-optimizer -n inferno 8080:80
     ```

     You may then curl API commands (above) to `http://localhost:8080`.